Enterprise AI isn’t failing because of models – it’s failing because of movement.

 -

-Unified data integration: Openflow delivers data from multiple sources and in various formats like batch, structured, unstructured, & streaming, into a single platform.
+Unified data integration: OpenFlow delivers data from multiple sources and in various formats like batch, structured, unstructured, & streaming, into a single platform.

 -